Redstonemacanic/undotale-godot4-red/README.md

-### Discontinued :(
+Currently in an effort of porting this project to Godot 4.
+Work in progress.
+Feel free to contact me (in Issue page) to help.

+##### About the repo creator
-I sadly lost interest, don't really want to work on this anymore.
-Not alone, that is.
-If you wish to contribute, feel free to contact me or fork this!
+The creator of this repo lost interest, don't really want to work on this anymore, busy with his work.
+If you wish to contribute, feel free to contact me (the current fork owner).
 It's highly encouraged! <3

+Previous readme file are down below:

+---

 # _UNDOTALE_
 An UNDERTALE Engine recreated inside of Godot!